derbroti/VOXEL/README.md

   - At least 60 GB of free disk space
   - At least 8 GB of RAM (4 GB + 4 GB swap might also work)

-### Packet dependencies
+### Package dependencies

-The following packets are required to build the system and to generate certificates (`libnss3-tools`).
+The following packages are required to build the system and to generate certificates (`libnss3-tools`).
 All additional dependencies are included in the Chromium codebase.